koka-lang/koka/readme.md

 on Windows the default prefix is `%LOCALAPPDATA%\koka`.

-It is also possible to generate installation packages for various Linux platforms (RHEL, Debian, Ubuntu, etc.).
+It is also possible to generate installation packages for various Linux platforms (RHEL, Debian, Alpine, etc.).
 See the [readme][util/packaging] for further information.

 # Benchmarks